API Testing Under Continuous Integration and Continuous Delivery

 The answer is a matter of policy.
 The essential operational rule is that any team publishing the API is responsible for providing a general service level agreement to its consumers, API testing to ensure the SLA meets its guarantee and then making those performance results available.
 This is feasible when all the APIs in play reside within the company.
 Third party APIs require a bit more work.

-One way to address the need is to have an independent test suite that performs load testing upon third party APIs at realistic intervals.
-Most third party APIs charge according to request, with a cap imposed when the request limit is exceeded.
+One way to address the need is to have an independent test suite that performs load testing upon third-party APIs at realistic intervals.
+Most third-party APIs charge according to request, with a cap imposed when the request limit is exceeded.
 Thus, load testing a third party API every hour, for example, becomes costly and impractical.
-Rather, it’s up to a company’s technical authority to determine the frequency at which load testing third party APIs can performed in a cost effective manner.
-Once the policy for testing third party API to ensure performance is set, it must be followed.
+Rather, it’s up to a company’s technical authority to determine the frequency at which load testing third-party APIs can perform in a cost-effective manner.
+Once the policy for testing third-party API to ensure performance is set, it must be followed.
 The performance quality of any company’s API is only as good as its weakest constituent.